hongweilibran/wmh_ibbmTum/README.md

-# Instructions for winning method in MICCAI 2017 WMH segmentation challenge
+# Instructions for running the winning method in MICCAI 2017 WMH segmentation challenge

 ### Testing your cases
 A easy-to-use demo code could be downloaded here: https://drive.google.com/file/d/1tjk8CXjGYeddbaPCc1P5r-_ACUFcMut4/view?usp=sharing .
 It support single modality (FLAIR) and two-modality (FLAIR and T1) as the the input.
 The detailed instruction is in **ReadMe** inside.
 Please have a look at it.